nperra/ccs2021/CALL-SATELLITES.md

 # CCS2021 Call for Satellite Symposia:

+## Important Dates:
+- Deadline for Proposals: April 10, 2021
+- Notification of Acceptance: End of April, 2021

+**Submit Proposals (single PDF File) by email to**: TBA

 Following the successful tradition of previous editions, CCS2021 will host a number of stimulating Satellite Symposia, to complement the main Conference.
 The satellite events are shorter (one-day or half-day) meetings with a focus on a specialized topic.
 All subjects that are of interest to the Complex Systems Society are welcome.

 ## How to Submit Proposals:
-We invite you to submit a proposal for a satellite symposium including Title, Topic (brief summary of less than 1000 words) and Format (number of speakers, invited vs. contributed, number of participants, length, preliminary program), and a preliminary list of speakers (also indicating whether they have been contacted and/or whether they have accepted).
+We invite you to submit a proposal for a satellite symposium including Title, Topic (brief summary of one to two pages) and Format (number of speakers, invited vs. contributed, number of participants, length, preliminary program), and a preliminary list of speakers (also indicating whether they have been contacted and/or whether they have accepted).

 Please make sure to mention if the proposed satellite is part of the dissemination activity of a research project, and as such if there is some available funding to partially cover some costs.

 **Submit Proposals (single PDF File) by email to**: TBA

-# Important Dates:
-- Deadline for Proposals: TBA
-- Notification of Acceptance: TBA

 ## Information Concerning the Satellite Meetings